rullmann/bundlewrap-centos-packages-base/README.md

-# bundlewrap-centos-packages-base
+# bundlewrap-packages-base

-`bundlewrap-centos-packages-base` simply installs some basic tools via `yum`.
+`bundlewrap-packages-base` simply installs some basic tools via `yum`.
 Take a look into `items.py` for more details.

 ## Compatibility